mohamedshaaban16/README/README.md

 <h3 align="Left">🛠️ Skills & Expertise</h3>

-Manual Testing: Expert in identifying bugs and ensuring a smooth user experience.
+Manual Testing: Expert in identifying bugs and ensuring a smooth user experience.<br>
-API Testing: Proficient in testing RESTful APIs using tools like Postman.
+API Testing: Proficient in testing APIs using tools like Postman.<br>
-Automation Testing: 3 Months Experienced in creating and maintaining automation script using Selenium Java (TestNG) tools.
+Automation Testing: 3 Months Experienced in creating and maintaining automation script using Selenium Java (TestNG) tools.<br>
 Test Management: Skilled in using tools like __Jira__, __Azure Devops__, __and__ __Trello__ for test case management and defect tracking.

 <h3 align="Left">🌱 What I'm Currently Learning</h3>